Telos-Team/TTT-PR-InternalCronusDev2018/README.md

 | Limitation | Comment |
 | :--------- | :------ |
 | Pages on system / virtual tables
-| RecRef.Open() on system / virtual table numbers | Can use named variable and GetTable
+| RecRef.Open() on system / virtual table numbers | Can use named variable and GetTable or RecordID, lots can't be used
-| Dotnet variables
+| Dotnet variables | Use replacement types (JSON, XML, TextBuilder) or Azure Functions
-| Dotnet Control-Add-ins
+| Dotnet Control-Add-ins | Use javascript add-ins
 | Multilanguage properties | Use XLIFF files
 | Certain file manipulations
-| Field name and size changes (destructive changes)
+| Field name and size changes (destructive changes) | Use Obsolete
-| File.Open and most functions in codeunit "File Management"
+| File.Open and most functions in codeunit "File Management" | Use stream and/or Azure Storage